How do toddlers show empathy?

 The role of parents in teaching empathy

-An important thing for you to know is that as your child learns to be empathetic, they also learn to show their independence and tell what they want.
+An important thing for you is that as your child learns to be empathetic, they also learn to show their independence and tell what they want.

-Sometimes children can show compassionate behavior in one moment and become aggressive in the next moment.
+Children can sometimes show compassionate behavior in one moment and become aggressive in the next.

 That is part of growing up, so you should always do your best to remain calm and teach your toddlers about the importance of empathy and how that can help them be good teenagers and adults later.